 What's on The Dirt's soundtrack?

-Mötley Crüe will be releasing The Dirt soundtrack on March 22 – the same day The Dirt hits Netflix.
-The soundtrack will feature a total of 18 songs, including four new tracks: Ride With The Devil, Crash And Burn, Mötley Crüe’s cover of Madonna’s Like A Virgin and the first single, title track The Dirt (Est. 1981), which has already been released.
+Mötley Crüe released The Dirt soundtrack on March 22 – the same day The Dirt hit Netflix.
+The soundtrack features a total of 18 songs, including four new tracks: Ride With The Devil, Crash And Burn, Mötley Crüe’s cover of Madonna’s Like A Virgin and the first single, title track The Dirt (Est. 1981), which has already been released.
 The title track features a guest appearance from Machine Gun Kelly, who stars as drummer Tommy Lee in the movie.

 Bassist Nikki Sixx says: “During the filming of our movie we got excited and inspired to write new music.